SyndemicsLab/styleguide/cppguide.md

 Global functions should be used *very, very rarely*.
 Instead, try to place non-member functions inside an unnamed namespace.
 All static methods that belong to a class should be closely related to the instances of the class, otherwise they should be non-member functions.

-If you define a nonmember function only needed in the source `.cpp` file, use internal linkage.
+If you define a non-member function only needed in the source `.cpp` file, use internal linkage.

 ### Local Variables